PositronicSoftware/VoyagerAPI-Unity3d/README.md

 If in single experience executable mode:
 1. Check the single experience executable checkbox.
-2. `Path` should be set to your build executable path `"C:/ExecutableName.exe"` in the inspector.
+2. `Path` should be set to your build executable path `"C:\ExecutableName.exe"` in the inspector.

 In either mode single experience or player mode:
 1. `Timeline Control` can be left null.
 It will be auto-set on Play if a TimelineControl component is detected.